 Dating Ming Blue and White

-To date a piece of Ming blue and white ware, it is instructive to study the following 3 aspects:
+When dating a piece of Ming blue and white ware, it is necessary to adopt a holistic approach and consider the following 3 aspects:

 1. Painting Techniques used: